Contract Essentials: 8 key points to consider

 For a great reference comparing these forms, see Gillies, Heckman, and Perlberg, THE Construction Contracts Book: How to Find Common Ground in Negotiating Design and Construction Clauses, American Bar Association 2008.
 The EJCDC and ConsensusDOCS websites both provide a matrix from this book for PDF download.
 The book may be purchased from the ABA website here.

-[Ed note: I second Nathan’s book recommendation, which is a great resource for anyone considering the pros and cons of each set of form documents.]
+[Ed note: I second Nathan’s book recommendation, which is a great resource for anyone considering the pros and cons of each set of form documents.
+You can sometimes find the book much cheaper from your usual big online book site, so check around]

 Nathan and I look forward to answering your comments, thoughts, and questions.
 Drop us a note!